 Since the publication of the initial case report in 1954 (1), seizures due to pyridoxine-dependency have been recognized as an uncommon cause of intractable seizures in neonates and infants.
-In the more than five decades since the first description of pyridoxine-dependent seizures (PDS, also known as pyridoxine-dependent epilepsy), more than 200 cases have been reported, with the majority of these publications appearing over the past 25 years focusing on atypical clinical presentations (2-5), neurodevelopmental features (6-9), electroencephalographic (EEG) characteristics (10-15), and imaging findings (6, 14, 16).
-The most recent reports have focused on the biochemical abnormality underlying pyridoxine-dependent seizures and the associated mutations in the ALDH7A1 gene (8, 17-25).
+In the more than six decades since the first description of pyridoxine-dependent seizures, also known as pyridoxine-dependent epilepsy (PDE), more than 200 cases have been reported, with the majority of these publications appearing over the past 25 years focusing on atypical clinical presentations (2-5), neurodevelopmental features (6-9), electroencephalographic (EEG) characteristics (10-15), and imaging findings (6, 14, 16, 17).
+The most recent reports have focused on the biochemical abnormality underlying PDE, the associated mutations in the ALDH7A1 gene (8, 18-26), and the use of a lysine-restricted diet in managing patients with the disorder (27,28).

-The PDS Registry was first developed by the Child Neurology Service at University of California, Davis Medical Center and is now administered by the Division of Pediatric Neurology at Children’s Hospital and Regional Medical Center and the University of Washington in Seattle.
+The Pyridoxine-Dependent Seizures Registry was first developed by the Child Neurology Service at University of California, Davis Medical Center in 1999 and then moved to the Division of Pediatric Neurology at Seattle Children’s Hospital and the University of Washington in Seattle in 2000.
+Between 1999-2007, 63 patients were registered and the findings of the initial analysis of this clinical data was published in 2009 (32).

 1. Hunt AD, Stokes J, McCrory WW, Stroud HH.
 Pyridoxine dependency: report of a case of intractable convulsions in an infant controlled by pyridoxine.
 Pediatrics.
 1954;13:140-5.